TimMangan/App-Info/docs/Windows/DosBox_Blockout/ReadMe.md

 | Application Version | ?? (released a really long time ago)|
 | Vendor/App Website| https://dosbox.com |

-## Application Purpose

-This application is an example of a 16-bit DOS application, which natively could no longer run on x64 systems.
-We use DosBox as a way to host this app; packaging them together.

-Blockout is just a Tetris like game, but the concept here holds for a bunch of old 16-bit business apps that are still in use today, mostly by Small companies.
-Often, these 16-bit apps are an ancient line of business app that they just can't live without and will continue to use until the owner of the business retires or passes away.

 ## Vendor Installer Types